netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 #### Netdata

-Netdata charges $6 per node per month, all features included.
+Netdata charges $4 per node per month, all features included.

-Aggressive volume discounts are applied starting at 6+ nodes, which progressively lower the price down to $1 per node per month when having more than 5k nodes.
+Aggressive volume discounts are applied which progressively lower the price down to $1 per node per month when having more than 5k nodes.

 ## Summary